11 Struggles Of Being An Expat In Croatia After 2 Years

 3. A Daily Game Of Charades

-Now, imagine that on a daily basis.
-Only this time you can use words (well just the few you know in Croatian) and instead of just two words you need to come up with a story.
-Sound like fun?
+Now, imagine that daily.
+Only this time, you’re allowed to use words (well, just the few you know in Croatian), and instead of just two words, you need to come up with a whole story.

-I whip our my iPhone and type into Google Translate the one word that is missing in the conversation.
+I whip out my iPhone and type into Google Translate the one missing word in the conversation.

-Sometimes it works, other times it all fails and we just smile an awkward smile and shrug it off.
+Sometimes it works, other times it all fails, and we smile an awkward smile and shrug it off.

 4. I Miss My Friends More Than I Ever Could Imagine

 Suppose you’ve been away from all of your friends for a long time, you know exactly what I mean.
 If you have not, you might be like me and think you’ll do fine without them.

 Missing my friends was not high on my worry list before I moved.
 Yeah, I knew I’d miss them.
 But not this much.

 5. Family Means More To Me Than Ever Before